PREPARED

 Policy Rethink: Enhanced Planning and Governance for North Sea-Rhine-Mediterranean Corridor

-The revised TEN-T regulation merges the Rhine-Alpine (RALP) and North Sea-Mediterranean (NSM) Corridors into the North Sea Rhine Mediterranean Corridor (NSRM).
-The NSRM connects Belgium, Ireland, France, Luxembourg, and the Netherlands, linking cities from Dublin and Cork to Paris, Strasbourg, Amsterdam, and Marseille.
-The Rhine-Alpine Corridor, stretching 1,200 km from Rotterdam to Genoa, is a key transport backbone, serving seven countries and a fifth of the EU’s population.
-It connects major North Sea ports to Northern Italy, with a unique governance structure, the EGTC RALP, in place since 2015.
+Within this context, the revised TEN-T regulation merges the Rhine-Alpine (RALP) and North Sea–Mediterranean (NSM) Corridors into the North Sea–Rhine–Mediterranean Corridor (NSRM).
+The NSRM connects Belgium, Ireland, France, Luxembourg and the Netherlands, linking cities from Dublin and Cork to Paris, Strasbourg, Amsterdam and Marseille.
+The Rhine-Alpine Corridor, stretching 1,200 km from Rotterdam to Genoa, represents a major European transport axis, serving seven countries and around one fifth of the EU’s population.
+It connects key North Sea ports with Northern Italy and is supported by a dedicated governance structure, the EGTC RALP, in place since 2015.

 Stakeholders